parthivrmenon/aws_saa/20_dynamo_db.md

 ## Change Data Capture
 * supports item-level CDC records in near real-time.
 * It offers two streaming models for CDC:
-    * DynamoDB Streams
+    * DynamoDB Streams and Lambda
-    * Kinesis Data Streams for Dynamo DB
+    * Kinesis Data Streams for Dynamo DB using Kinesis Adapter.

 ## Secondary Indexes
 - if you want to query a table using a non primary (Partition Key + Optional SortKey) index, you can define a secondary indxex.